China–Hong Kong football rivalry: The "19 May Incident"

-In 1985, Hong Kong, then a British dependent territory, played China in the AFC First Round 1986 FIFA World Cup qualification group.
+In 1985, Hong Kong, then a British dependent territory, played China in the AFC first round 1986 FIFA World Cup qualification group.
 The final match at Workers’ Stadium, Beijing meant China only needed to avoid defeat to progress and Hong Kong had to win.
 However, Cheung Chi Tak gave Hong Kong the lead in the 19th minute.
 Li Hui equalised 12 minutes later, but Ku Kam Fai's goal at 60 minutes gave Hong Kong the win.
 Chinese fans were deeply unsatisfied with the final result, and they blocked the Hong Kong team from leaving and started rioting in China's first known case of football hooliganism.
 It wasn't until 2002 that China finally qualified for the World Cup for the first time.

-2006 World Cup Qualifying
+2006 World Cup qualification

 In 2003, China and Hong Kong were once again drawn into the same group (Group 4).
 The first match in Hong Kong resulted in a 0–1 loss for Hong Kong via a goal scored by Hao Haidong.

 However, Kuwait later defeated China 1–0.
 China would have to defeat Hong Kong by a margin of 8 goals in order to advance.
 However, the final result was 7–0, 1 goal away from qualifying.
 Hong Kong goalkeeper Fan Chun Yip made many crucial saves in the tournament, including saving a penalty by Zheng Zhi, which "indirectly" prevented China from advancing.
 Fan was named by Mainland newspapers as "The Bane of China".
 Most Hong Kong fans honoured him as a hero.
 Oddly, Oriental Daily News mocked that Fan was "flaunting his superiority".